+Form 1099.
 You should receive a Form 1099-OID showing OID for the part of the year you held the bond.
 However, if you paid an acquisition premium, you may need to refigure the OID to report on your tax return.
-See Figuring OID and the discussions on acquisition premium that follow, later.
+See Figuring OID using the constant yield method and the discussions on acquisition premium that follow, later.

 Form 1099-OID not received.
 If you held an OID instrument during the year but did not receive a Form 1099-OID, refer to Section I-A later in this publication.
 The OID listed is for each \$1,000 of redemption price.
-You must adjust this figure if your debt instrument has a different principal amount.
-For example, if you have an instrument with a \$500 principal amount, use one-half the amount listed to figure your OID.
+You must adjust the listed amount if your debt instrument has a different principal amount.
+For example, if you have an instrument with a \$500 principal amount, use one-half of the listed amount to figure your OID.

-If you held the debt instrument the entire year, use the OID shown for calendar year 1998.
+If you held the debt instrument the entire year, use the OID shown for calendar year 1999.
 If you did not hold the debt instrument the entire year, figure your OID using either of the following methods.